holacracyone/Holacracy-Constitution/Appendix-A.md

 **Accountabilities:**

-- Facilitating Governance Meetings and Tactical Meetings of the Circle or called by its Roles
+- Facilitating the Governance Process and Tactical Meetings of the Circle or for its Roles
 - Auditing the meetings and records of Sub-Circles on request, and declaring a Process Breakdown upon discovering a pattern of behavior that conflicts with the rules of the Constitution